mpsilfve/tvarminne-trajectory-analysis/README.md

 # Tvärminne station trajectory analysis

 This repository contains an exploratory trajectory-analysis pipeline for back trajectories arriving at the Tvärminne measurement station.
-The goal is to implement [PSCF (Potential Source Contribution Function) and the concentration-field (CF) approaches](https://acp.copernicus.org/articles/13/2153/2013/acp-13-2153-2013.pdf) together with other useful plots of the Hanko station measurement data.
+The goal is to implement [PSCF (Potential Source Contribution Function) and the concentration-field (CF) approaches](https://acp.copernicus.org/articles/13/2153/2013/acp-13-2153-2013.pdf) together with other useful plots of the measurement data.

 ## How to set up the project?